bromley fc non-league football in London

 Bromley

-A proper day out for some non-league football in South London, Bromley are higher in the pyramid than ever before and just might be popping up into the Football League soon.
+A proper old-fashioned day out in South London, Bromley are now in the Football League for their second season ever.

 LOCATION: Bromley is in the southeastern part of Greater London, about thirty minutes out from the center by train.